Renewable and Carbon-Free Energy: Encourage the use and generation of renewable and carbon-free energy in the city.

 - Continue to support and advocate for accelerated and deeper decarbonization of electricity supplied by Xcel Energy.

-- Explore the environmental attributes of renewable natural gas programs potentially offered by CenterPoint Energy.
+- Explore the environmental attributes of renewable natural gas and biomethane programs potentially offered by CenterPoint Energy.

 - Expand opportunities for district cogenerating energy systems and decarbonize existing district energy systems.

-- Ease permitting requirements for local distributed renewable energy.
+- Ease permitting requirements for locally distributed renewable energy.

-- Protect solar access on commercial and residential buildings.
+- Encourage solar-friendly designs and provisions that protect solar access on commercial and residential buildings.

 - Develop a City-owned renewable energy facility concept, which could serve both City and community energy needs.